medcomdk/MedCom-FHIR-Communication/docs/index.md

 ## 9 Governance for MedCom Versioning

- MedComFHIRMessages and its documentation are versioned with Semver 2.0
+ MedComFHIRMessages and its documentation are versioned with Semantic Versioning 2.0.
- <a href="https://www.semver.org" target="_blank">Link for Semver 2.0</a>
+ <a href="https://www.semver.org" target="_blank">Click here to read more about Semantic Versioning 2.0</a>

 [Click here to go to Governance for MedCom Versioning.](/assets/documents/090_Governance-for-MedCom-Versioning.md)